 you are equanimous.

-Practising this continually changes the habit of reacting at the deepest
+Practicing this continually changes the habit of reacting at the deepest

 level.
 By observing reality as it is, you become free from all your conditioning